hatonthecat/Solar-Kernel/README.md

 How informed are Americans today? https://thehill.com/opinion/education/522725-how-much-do-americans-know-about-the-news/ https://www.statista.com/chart/28490/news-consumption-on-social-media/ https://www.youtube.com/watch?v=FFytCr0VKnU

 https://www.youtube.com/watch?v=K4XA6amZ8mk

+"Similarly, in 1944 economist Ludwig von Mises described Brave New World as a satire of utopian predictions of socialism: "Aldous Huxley was even courageous enough to make socialism's dreamed paradise the target of his sardonic irony."[39]"

 "The highest transistor count in a single chip processor is that of the deep learning processor Wafer Scale Engine 2 by Cerebras.
 It has 2.6 trillion MOSFETs in 84 exposed fields (dies) on a wafer, manufactured using TSMC's 7 nm FinFET process.[2][3][4][5][6]
 (2019)"